Arthi-chaud/Meelo/README.md

 ## :handshake: Contributing and Bugs reporting

-:hammer: Would you like to contribute to Meelo?
-Feel free to [open a pull request](https://github.com/Arthi-chaud/Meelo/compare).

 :thinking: Is there a feature you would like to have?
 [Open an issue](https://github.com/Arthi-chaud/Meelo/issues/new/choose), and we will be happy to discuss it!

+:wrench: Need help with the setup process?
+Open a discussion [here](https://github.com/Arthi-chaud/Meelo/discussions/categories/q-a)

 :bug: Have you encountered a bug?
 Ugh we don't like 'em here!
 Report it by [opening an issue](https://github.com/Arthi-chaud/Meelo/issues/new/choose).

+:hammer: Would you like to contribute to Meelo?
+Feel free to [open a pull request](https://github.com/Arthi-chaud/Meelo/compare).

 ---